JackEsBauer/srt-live-server/README.md

 Introduction
 ============

-Credits go to
+Credits go to Edward-Wu's srt-server implemetation

 Added string token system in url

-for example
+for example:

 srt://[your.sls.ip]:[port]]?streamid=[streamid]/[application]/[stream_name][token=<your generate token>]
 if the token parameter is presented, the on_event url will include this token in order for you to validate it in your own system.